xiaofang007/ViP/README.md

 ```

 ### Data preparation
 Pneumonia: Please download data [here](https://data.mendeley.com/datasets/rscbjbr9sj/3).
+We use the chest xray part.
 The data should be put in the following structure:
 ```
 |-- /DATA/Pneumonia/chest_xray
 |  |-- train